cyber-dojo/saver/README.md

       }
     }
 ```
-- returns the id of the practice session created from the given manifest, eg
+- returns the group id of the group  practice-session created from the given manifest, eg
 ```
   { "create": "55D3B97CF7"
   }